aaw3k/pens/README.md

 # A collection of mini web projects using HTML, CSS and JS.

-This is the main repository for all the projects in the CodePen.
+This is the main repository for all the projects in CodePen.

 - [CodePen](https://codepen.io/fireblader/)